 In 2007 David was appointed Associate Conductor of the Rutland Sinfonia.
 He has continued with Music Director Paul Hilliam, to develop the adventurous concert programming for the Sinfonia.
 David conducted the East Midlands premiere of Prof. Newbould’s realisation of Schubert’s seventh symphony, and a rare performance of an authentic 19th century version of Mendelssohn’s E minor Violin Concerto in an arrangement for flute.
 In recent years he has introduced a succession of highly successful concerts featuring music from stage and screen to large and enthusiastic audiences in Oakham.

 In January 2015 David was appointed Music Director and Conductor of the Clarendon Park Orchestra and is enjoying working with and encouraging an enthusiastic group of local musicians.

-David also creates all of the publicity and programmes for the Bardi Symphony and Wind Orchestras concert season.
+David also dsigns and organises the print for all of the publicity and programmes for the Bardi Symphony and Wind Orchestras concert season.